mounikapulluru30/scrum-master-case-studies/case-studies/08-dependencies-blocking-team/README.md

 The goal is to help the team and organization build better collaboration, transparency, and flow so that dependencies can be addressed before they become Sprint-level surprises.

 ---

-> **Portfolio Note:** This case study is a realistic simulation created to demonstrate Scrum Master problem-solving, dependency management, facilitation, and continuous-improvement thinking.
-It does not represent specific client, employer, or production experience.